nishthasharma1/nishthasharma1.github.io/content/posts/third_post.md

     4. the ones that aren’t considered as friends
 5. my job
     1. having worked for this for the last two summers and finally got one for this summer
-    2. it's a corporate job that assists me and i am not complaining in the slightest, i love what i am learning and appreciate the people who are willing to answer my questions
+    2. it's a corporate job that assists me, i love what i am learning and appreciate the people who are willing to answer my questions
 6. my education
     1. i am honoured to be able to study and learn about anything to everything that piques my curiosity
     2. i am finally loving things that i had never been able to when i was in high school like history and physics